 South Lyon is a somewhat small city located in the state of Michigan.
 With a population of 11,821 people and five constituent neighborhoods, South Lyon is the 101st largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Lyon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+South Lyon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, South Lyon is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in South Lyon who work in management occupations (12.88%), sales jobs (11.43%), and office and administrative support (11.41%).

 Also of interest is that South Lyon has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, South Lyon is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, South Lyon really has some of the features that families look for when choosing a good community to raise children.
 Is South Lyon perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in South Lyon is that it can take a long time to commute to work.
 In South Lyon, the average commute to work is 31.42 minutes, which is quite a bit higher than the national average.

 The citizens of South Lyon are among the most well-educated in the nation: 41.95% of adults in South Lyon have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.